ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/RESULTS.md

 ## Public-source sample and report validation

-An isolated fresh run checked **eight selected repository/image scopes: six supported, one scoped gap and one unknown**, using 29 metadata requests with no collection failures.
-Two identities matched catalog URLs.
-GitHub discovery fetched and examined 14 records and selected two repositories.
-Four findings had separate coverage-review questions; these are not four additional support gaps.
-AI was disabled: zero completed advisory reviews across eight eligible findings.
+A public-metadata recheck of an isolated SQLite backup checked **eight current repository/image scopes: seven supported, zero gaps and one unknown**, using 27 requests with no collection failures.
+This included one new current MySQL scope and seven refreshes.
+GitHub discovery fetched/examined 14 records and queued two additional candidates for later.
+Four findings retained separate coverage questions.
+AI was disabled: zero advisory reviews across eight findings.

-Six configured seeds plus two discoveries demonstrate the workflow, rather than a globally representative top-software ranking.
-The deliberately selected legacy `library/mysql:5.7` gap is tag-specific and is not evidence that current MySQL is unsupported.
-Current representative business opportunities still need stakeholder acceptance; no minimum number of gaps is promised.
+MySQL now uses its current official `latest` image, which advertised Linux Arm64.
+The former `mysql:5.7` finding is explicitly retired outside active opportunity views; its original verdict, date and evidence remain in a separate archive.
+All eight original observations were compared and preserved unchanged.
+The retirement persists across runs, while a regression confirms that a genuine gap in a current MySQL image would remain visible.
+GitHub now checks its designated latest full release, with no fallback to an older release to produce a gap.

+This is a bounded sample, not a globally representative top-software ranking.
+Zero gaps is a valid result; versions and tags document the inspected evidence.
+Current representative business opportunities still need stakeholder acceptance.
+Two agents independently cross-reviewed selection/lifecycle and report/UI changes; no blocking findings remain from that review.

 Independent three-run synthetic validation checked current findings, retained history, coverage parity and healthy no-work behavior.
 Word/CSV/JSON and the